 - And so much more…

-Who should this is for: Practice Managers, Compliance Managers, Physicians, NPPs, Administrators, Privacy Managers, Front Desk Managers, etc. – Anyone that is involved or could be affected by medical records requests.
+Who is this for?
+Practice Managers, Compliance Managers, Physicians, NPPs, Administrators, Privacy Managers, Front Desk Managers, etc. – Anyone that is involved or could be affected by medical records requests.

 You deserve to be paid for the additional resources and time it takes to fulfill medical records request.
 However, do it wrong, and you can be faced with HIPAA complaints, violations and fines.
-Don’t risk it, sign up for this expert-led online training today.
+Don’t risk it, take advantage of this expert-led online training today.

 This session is Part 2 of a 2-Part series.
 Click here to learn how to save $75!